couchbase/build-infra/ansible/windows/sdk/README.md

 # PLAYBOOKS

-prep-for-installer.yml prepares a VM for MSI installer testing, meaning it ensures the MS Universal CRT (UCRT) is installed and that remote desktop is appropriately set up.
-That's all it does.

-playbook.yml installs everything necessary for creating a Couchbase Server build slave.
+playbook.yml installs everything necessary for creating a Couchbase SDK build slave.
 The rest of this document refers only to this playbook.

 # LOCAL FILE MODIFICATIONS NECESSARY BEFORE RUNNING PLAYBOOK